CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 0 - Introduction.md

 \end{align}
 ```
 ### Vectors
-Most of this is nonessential to this post.
+Most of these vector properties are nonessential to this post.
 ```math
 \begin{align}
 \textbf{v} &= \begin{bmatrix}